 European Best Destinations is an organization (based in Brussels) that promotes culture and tourism in Europe.
 Every year they organize a plebiscite for the Best Christmas Market.
 Visitors vote.

-Here you can read about this year’s candidates.
+Here.
 For example, Vilnius, Bratislava, Budapest, Brussels.
 Easy to get to!

 You can watch live how the artists create sculptures, and later their exhibition, best in dark with lights.